ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 In this hands-on lab, you will step through the implementation of a highly-available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-After its completion, you will be able to perform highly-available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.
+After its completion, you will be able to perform highly-available SAP HANA deployments by using Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Overview

-In this hands-on lab, you are working with Contoso to develop a process of implementing an automated deployment of highly-available SAP HANA instances on Azure virtual machines (VMs).
+In this hands-on lab, you will develop a process of implementing an automated deployment of highly-available SAP HANA instances on Azure virtual machines (VMs).
 Your tasks will include the preparation for the deployment process, invoking the deployment, validating the outcome of the deployment, and removal of all the deployed resources.

 ## Solution architecture